All casinos featured on Bojoko are our partners. They are all licensed and regulated by the UK Gambling Commission.

 Sticky re-spin re-rolls all the spaces that aren't part of a winning combination.
 This continues until there are no new wins

 The sticky win isn't exactly a re-spin, but it resembles this feature class a lot.
 When you win, the winning combinations stay on the reels for an additional round.
 You need to place a standard bet, though.

-Expanding reels copy themselves on one or more neighbouring reels.
+Expanding reels copy themselves on one or more neighbouring reels or add completely new places for symbols.
 This helps create longer, more valuable winning combinations.